 Hockey Penalties the Casual Fan Needs to Know

-Have you ever enjoyed a hockey game, only for the referee to call a penalty that you didn’t understand?
+Are you new to hockey games?
+Being new can make it confusing when the referee calls a penalty that you don’t understand.
 This can be confusing when you don’t know every different offense and penalty that can occur during a game, but it’s easy to learn more about them.
-If you want to be more knowledgeable about all things hockey, knowing the different penalties and what can cause them is one of the first steps you need to take.
+If you want to be more knowledgeable about all things hockey, knowing the different hockey penalties and what causes them is one of the first steps you need to take.

-Several different penalties can be called in hockey depending on the severity of the offense.
+Several different penalties can be called in hockey.
 Let’s take a look at what they are.

 Minor Penalties